Visit our Sister Sites:

 Perennials and some Annuals

 Daisies are among the most popular flowers in the home garden.
-Daisies earn their popularity for their attractiveness indoors and outdoors, as well as their easy to grow characteristics.
-You will find them outdoors in flowerbeds and containers.
+Daisies are highly attractive indoors and outdoors.
+Gardeners appreciate their easy to grow characteristic.
+You will find theses plants outdoors in flowerbeds and containers.
 Inside, they are excellent in flower vases and arrangements.
 They are popular in corsages for all types of events.

 There are dozens of varieties.
 Most are perennials, with the white Shasta Daisy being the most popular.
 Some, like African Daisies, are annuals.
 New home gardeners and kids find these easy to maintain plants, a perfect starting point for a lifetime of flower gardening.
 If only other flowers could be this easy to grow!